Robust, partially alive particle Metropolis-Hastings via the Frankenfilter: Discussion

 In Section \ref{sec.tune}, we derived advice for choosing the total number of successes, $\ess$, required over each inter-observation interval; in the special case of $T$ exact observations, this simply involves setting $\ess\approx T$.
 This advice was derived for the alive particle filter, but we also showed that choosing $m_+=\kappa\ess/p$ for a moderately sized $\kappa$ controls the impact of $m_+$ and $m_-$ on the variance of the estimator.
 Section \ref{sec.sims} validated our the advice on the Frankenfilter.

-We also expect our advice to apply to PMMH using the alive filter with a large hard threshold.
-Values used for $\ess$ in the literature back up the suggestion of choosing $\ess \approx T$. \cite{DrovPetMcC2016} uses the alive particle filter with a hard threshold of $10^5$ to perform inference via particle Metropolis--Hastings.
+The literature backs up the intuition that our advice of choosing $\ess\approx T$ should also apply to PMMH using the alive filter with a large hard threshold. \cite{DrovPetMcC2016} uses a hard threshold of $10^5$ to perform inference via particle Metropolis--Hastings.
 Preliminary runs allow tuning parameters to be set to approximately optimise efficiency.
 Where the values of $\ess$ are reported, we can see that: in Experiment 1, $\ess=101$ and $T\approx 135$ (before the observations are uninformative zeros), in Experiment 3, $\ess=201$ and $T\approx 240$ and for Experiment 4, $\ess=101$ and $T=100$.
 Using the same hard threshold, \cite{GoliSher2019} examines a data set with $T=7$ and finds $\ess=8$ to be optimal.

-Comparisons in Section \ref{sec.sims} demonstrated the bias of the alive particle filter with a hard threshold, even when that threshold is high; highlighting the need for the Frankenfilter.
-The studies tackled a variety of Markov-jump-process and filtering scenarios and demonstrated the greater robustness and efficiency of the Frankenfilter when compared with an equivalent standard filter with a fixed number of particles; in some cases the improvement in efficiency was of over an order of magnitude.
+Comparisons in Section \ref{sec.sims} demonstrated the bias of the alive particle filter with a hard threshold, even when that threshold is high, highlighting the need for the Frankenfilter.
+The studies tackled a variety of Markov process and filtering scenarios and demonstrated the greater robustness and efficiency of the Frankenfilter when compared with an equivalent standard filter with a fixed number of particles; in some cases the improvement in efficiency was of over an order of magnitude.